Goodness-of-Fit and Clustering of Spherical Data: the QuadratiK package in R and Python: Introduction

+Methods to test for uniformity on the sphere are also provided in the literature. \texttt{QuadratiK} includes a test for uniformity for spherical observations that is based on the Poisson kernel density.

-In this article, we present the package \texttt{QuadratiK}, a comprehensive package of methods for multivariate analysis and inference that are based on quadratic distances.
-These include the one-sample, two-sample and $k$-sample goodness-of-fit tests, implemented through the functions \texttt{pk.test} and \texttt{kb.test}, and the clustering procedure introduced by \cite{golzy2020} with the function \texttt{pkbc}.
-The implemented methods are practical and accessible, and they can handle high dimensional data sets.
+\textit{Contributions.} \texttt{QuadratiK} offers a set of multivariate analysis procedures that are based on the special class diffusion kernels.
+The implementation methods are practical and accessible, and they can handle high dimensional data sets.
 In particular, the test procedures employ optimized \text{C++} versions which speed up the calculations.
 The implementation of the quadratic distance tests involves the following steps.
 First, the kernels need to be centered.
 Centering of the kernel is done both parametrically and nonparametrically.
-Second, the computation of the critical value, incorporating various sampling algorithms, and the selection of the tuning parameter of the kernel are important aspect for computing the tests.
+Second, the selection of the tuning parameter of the kernel and the computation of the critical value, incorporating various sampling algorithms, are a very important aspect for computing the tests.
 Indeed, the software offers the possibility to select the optimal value of the tuning parameter according to the midpower analysis.
 By employing the use of parallel computing, the algorithm exhibits a feasible computational time.
-The clustering algorithm is based on the Poisson kernel-based densities.
-The software includes the functions \texttt{dpkb} and \texttt{rpkb}, which are used for computing the density value and generating random observations from the Poisson kernel-based distribution.
-Additionally, in order to facilitate the interpretability and usability of the clustering results, the package includes graphical functions, which aid the users in validating and visualizing clustering results.
-The presented software is implemented as \text{R} and \text{Python} packages in order to enhance their adoption into pre-existing workflows by users from statistics and computer science communities thus enhancing the dissemination and use of these tools.
-Finally, we propose a dashboard application, a graphical user interface to the implemented methods, with the aim to facilitate the usage of the presented software among practitioners from different than the above two mentioned domains.
+To facilitate the interpretability and usability of the clustering results, the package includes graphical functions, which aid the users in validating and visualizing clustering results.
+The presented software is implemented as \text{R} and \text{Python} packages in order to enhance their adoption into preexisting workflows by users from statistics and computer science communities, thus enhancing the dissemination and use of these tools.